y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

   - iOS is a mobile operating system designed by Apple to run its smartphone, the iPhone, as well as its tablet computer, the iPad.
 - Android
   - The Android operating system was designed by the Open Handset Alliance(led rapid primarily by Google) and was developed for Android smartphones and tablet computers.
-  - Whereas iOS is designed to run on Apple mobile devices and is close-sourced, Android runs on a vriety of mobile platforms and is open-sourced, partly explaining its rapid rise in popularity.
+  - Whereas iOS is designed to run on Apple mobile devices and is close-sourced, Android runs on a variety of mobile platforms and is open-sourced, partly explaining its rapid rise in popularity.

 ### 2.8: Operating-System Debugging